PhilBoileau/cvCovEst/paper/paper.md

 selected were the underlying data-generating distribution _completely known_.

 The `cvCovEst` software package implements this framework for the `R` language and environment for statistical computing [@R].
-Included is an accumulation of covariance matrix estimators spanning the work of many researchers (Table 1).
+Included is a collection of covariance matrix estimators spanning the work of many researchers (Table 1).
 They may be employed independently of the cross-validation procedure.
-`cvCovEst` also provides a slew of plotting and summary functions.
-These diagnostic tools allow users to gauge the algorithm's performance, diagnose issues that might arise during estimation procedures, and build intuition about the many estimators' behaviours.
+`cvCovEst` also provides a variety of plotting and summary functions.
+These diagnostic tools allow users to gauge the algorithm's performance, diagnose issues that might arise during estimation procedures, and build intuition about the many estimators' behaviors.
 Additionally, users have options to increase the cross-validation method's computational efficiency via parallel computation.
 Parallelization relies on the suite of `future` packages [@future] by way of the `origami` package [@origami].